Joseph K. Reinhart

 Mr. Reinhart is licensed to practice in Pennsylvania and West Virginia.
 He is a member of the Allegheny County, Pennsylvania, West Virginia and the American Bar associations.
-Mr. Reinhart has been listed in The Best Lawyers in America© since 2003 in the Energy Law, Environmental Law, Litigation – Environmental, and Natural Resources Law sections and was named the Best Lawyers® 2018 Energy Law “Lawyer of the Year” and 2019 Environmental Law “Lawyer of the Year” in Pittsburgh, Pa.
-Since 2005, he has been ranked among Pennsylvania’s top environmental lawyers in Chambers USA’s America’s Leading Business Lawyers.
+Mr. Reinhart has been listed in The Best Lawyers in America© in the Environmental Law Section since 2003; Litigation – Environmental Section since 2011; Natural Resources Law Section since 2017; and Energy Law Section since 2018 by BL Rankings.
+He was also recognized as the Best Lawyers® 2018 Energy Law “Lawyer of the Year,” 2019 Environmental Law “Lawyer of the Year” and 2021 Natural Resources Law “Lawyer of the Year” in Pittsburgh, Pa.

 - Reinhart, Joseph K., “Environmental Permitting and Issues for the Petrochemical Industry,” Energy & Mineral Law Foundation’s Special Institute on Petrochemicals, April 11, 2018.

 - Reinhart, Joseph K., “Government and NGO Perspectives on the Environmental Rights Amendment and Other Current Environmental Issues,” Pitt Law’s 2018 Energy Law and Policy Institute Conference, March 15, 2018.

 - Reinhart, Joseph K., and Lucas, Blaine A., “Navigating Potential Development Conflicts in Shale Gas Resources Plays: State and Local Governmental Conflicts in Light of Range Resources and Huntley & Huntley,” Rocky Mountain Mineral Law Foundation’s Special Institute on Development Issues in the Marcellus Shale Plays, Mineral Law Series, Volume 2010, Number 5, December 7, 2010.